nishanth1596/nishanth1596/README.md

-# 👨‍💻 Hi, I'm Nishanth Venkatesan — A Passionate Frontend Developer
+# 👨‍💻 Hi, I’m Nishanth Venkatesan, a passionate frontend developer on a mission to build clean and scalable web applications using the latest technologies.

 Welcome to my GitHub profile!
 I'm a frontend developer with a deep passion for **React**, **TypeScript**, and clean, scalable UI development.
 My goal is to build intuitive, responsive web applications that enhance user experiences.
 I'm always excited to challenge myself with **Frontend Mentor** challenges, contribute meaningful feedback, and collaborate with others in the dev community.